 ENGL 332: Critical Perspectives in Lit

 An applied study of critical perspectives on literature and related literary theories, including New Criticism, New Historicism, Feminism, Postcolonialism, Structuralism, and others.
+This course satisfies the proficiency requirement for Critical Thinking in the disciplines.

 ENGL 333: Linguistics